panurge-ws/ng-imago/README.md

 ```
 ### **Angular templates**

 You can naturally use the AngularJS templates style to set the attibute's value.
-They are bindable values, until the image is loaded.
-(See settings unbind_when_loaded below for further details).
+Those values are bindable, at least until the image is loaded.
+(See the [default settings unbind_when_loaded](https://github.com/panurge-ws/ng-imago#default-settings) below for further details).
 ```html
 <img ng-imago
      medium="{{url_medium}}"